Prior to enrolling in any course or certificate program with the Center for Professional Education (CPE), you should review all policies listed below.

 In order to earn CEUs and meet the requirements of professional education certifying bodies, you may be required to meet attendance requirements and demonstrate knowledge of course material.
 Any student with outstanding financial obligations to CPE will not be awarded continuing education or recertification hours until their obligations are settled.

 Gold Seal Certificates

 For certificate programs that require completion of multiple courses, you may have the option to either purchase all of the courses upfront as a course bundle or purchase them one-by-one over time.
 If you purchase a bundle and are not in the Financial Planning Certificate Program, you have three years beginning from the start date of the first course you take to take and finish all the required courses and earn a Gold Seal Certificate.
-If the program is not finished in the allotted time, you must reconfirm your intent to complete the certificate requirements and pay a $75 administrative fee.

 If you purchase your courses one-by-one, you will have three years to complete all the courses required for the Gold Seal Certificate, starting from the start date of your first class.
-Let us know your plan to complete a Gold Seal Certificate by submitting a Statement of Intent.

 Copy of Certificate or Transcript Request